jveitchmichaelis/deeplabel/README.md

 Once you've installed OpenCV...(!)

-Clone the repo, open the pro file in Qt Creator and modify the paths to your opencv install.
+Clone the repo, update the submodules to fetch QtAwesome, open the pro file in Qt Creator and modify the paths to your opencv install.
 Build as normal.
 Make sure you copy all the OpenCV DLLs after install.

 Usage
 --